Ely Karmon: Career

-He has a bachelor's degree in both English and French cultures from the Hebrew University and MA and Ph.D. in political science from Haifa University.
+He has a bachelor's degree in both English and French cultures from the Hebrew University of Jerusalem and MA and Ph.D. in political science from Haifa University.

 He served as an advisor to the Israeli Ministry of Defense and participated in UN seminars preparing security at Athens 2004 and Beijing 2008 Olympics.
 He also briefed Shanghai authorities involved in security at the Expo 2010 on threat assessment to the event.

 In addition to his work at the IDC, Karmon is an associate fellow at The International Centre for the Study of Radicalisation and Political Violence, in London, member of the International Permanent Observatory on security measures during major events at the United Nations Interregional Crime and Justice Research Institute, in Turin, Italy, member of the International Institute for Security and Cooperation, in Sofia, Bulgaria, member of the Atlantic Forum of Israel and is involved in NATO workshops on terrorism and on the Mediterranean Dialogue, and Has been a Fellow at the Proteus Management Group, at the Center for Strategic Leadership, U.S. Army War College, Carlisle, Pennsylvania.

 He is also a member of the editorial board of Revista Universitas/Relaçoes Internacionais, journal of the Centro Universitário de Brasília and member of the scientific board of Centro Alti Studi per la lotta al terrorismo e alla violenza politica, Italy.

-Writings
+Published works

 Karmon has written extensively on international terrorism and strategic issues of the Middle East.